benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal06.png)

-**R10:** A relationship's property tag defined as a part of an aggregation chain - cannot be used outside of the chain
+**R10:** A relationship's property tag defined as part of an aggregation chain - cannot be used in other branches

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal07.png)